Finding the Right Contact Person

 Courses in your combination major (apart from Business Ethics) are often less suitable for being studied abroad.
 There are two reasons for this: First, at the partner university, you will usually be nominated at the local school of humanities and therefore have access mainly or exclusively to courses offered as part of the programs of that school.
 Secondly, in Mannheim, agreements on the recognition of courses are, in this case, not made with the School of Humanities, where you are enrolled, but with the competent contact persons at the Business School and/

 or the Department of Economics.
 Therefore, our programs are structured so as to ensure that the courses in the combination major can also be taken in the semesters before or after your stay abroad.
-Should you still consider taking courses in your combination major abroad, please contact your program manager first.
+Should you still consider taking courses in your combination major abroad, please contact your program manager first (especially important for MAKuWi-students!).
 In order to coordinate the recognition of specific courses in Business , please enter all relevant information in the course agreement form for BAKuWi students or MAKuWi students.
 Please send the completed form to the international managers of the Dean's Office of the Businsess School: learning.agreements.business@uni-mannheim.de.
-You enter these courses in the internal learning agreement of the School of Humanities, which the international team here will sign.
+You then enter these courses in the internal learning agreement of the School of Humanities, which the international team (BAKuWi) or program management (MAKuWi) here will sign.
 To coordinate courses in economics, please contact the international coordinator of the Department of Economics.

 Advising and contact